-5c Finances (installations, waste operations and mining waste operations only)
+5c Finances (installations, waste operations, mining waste operations, medium combustion plant and specified generators )

 You will need to provide details of any insolvency or bankruptcy proceedings against the applicant or any relevant person.

 We may also want to contact a credit reference agency to verify your financial standing.
 You are giving your consent to this check by completing and submitting the application form.